CHendrick00/sp-nnlc-docker/README.md

 2. Follow the instructions in [GPU Support](#gpu-support).
 3. Download the provided docker-compose-linux.yml file.
 4. Update environment variables for your vehicle and comma device ID.
 See [Environment Variables](#environment-variables).
 5. Create a mountpoint for the data volume.
-If using the default path: `sudo mkdir /opt/nnlc`.
+If using the default path from the supplied docker-compose: `sudo mkdir /opt/nnlc`.
 6. Update the data mountpoint's owner to the container user: `sudo chown -R 1234:1234 /opt/nnlc`
 5. Create the container (example):</br>`docker compose -f /PATH-TO/docker-compose-linux.yml up -d`
     - This will create the **data** volume as a bind mount accessible under `/opt/nnlc` - see note below.